Andrew Rossi: Career

 In 2020 Rossi directed HBO's After Truth: Disinformation and the Cost of Fake News investigating the origins of conspiracies like pizzagate and the spread of false news from sites like 4Chan to the mainstream media.
 After Truth was a finalist for the duPont award in journalism.

 In 2021, the short film Hysterical Girl about the legacy of Freud's "Dora" case, directed by Kate Novack and produced by Rossi, was shortlisted for an Academy Award for best short film.
 Hysterical Girl was also nominated for an Emmy and the IDA's Best Documentary Short award.

 In 2022, Rossi wrote, directed and executive produced The Andy Warhol Diaries.
 He took several years to secure the rights and adapt the diaries into a hybrid that combines recreations, archive and interviews before beginning production in 2020.
 The Netflix Series was nominated for a Gotham Award for Breakthrough Nonfiction Series, four primetime Emmys, and it won the GALECA award for Best Documentary Series, 2022.

 In 2015, Rossi produced Thought Crimes, an HBO documentary about the case of the Cannibal Cop that examines the First Amendment implications of policing communication in fantasy forums online.
 This was his first collaboration with director Erin Lee Carr.
 In 2017, Rossi produced Carr's follow up to Thought Crimes for HBO, Mommy Dead and Dearest.
 Premiering at the SXSW Film Festival, the film tells the shocking story of Gypsy Rose Blancharde, who killed her mother after a lifetime of abuse as a victim of Dee Dee's Munchausen by proxy syndrome.
-They went on to produce Carr's two part film I Love You, Now Die: The Commonwealth Vs. Michelle Carter with the same team at Abstract Productions, premiering on HBO in 2019.
+They went on to produce Carr's two part film I Love You, Now Die: The Commonwealth Vs. Michelle Carter with the same team at Abstract Productions, which premiered on HBO in 2019.